 Comparing Ativan vs. Xanax as Effective Prescription Medications

 Xanax is primarily treated for anxiety disorders and short-term relief of anxieties.
-Xanax uses also fall into the category of helping with panic disorders that involve agoraphobia (or not).
+Xanax use also falls into the category of helping with panic disorders that involve agoraphobia (or not).
 It is also helpful with anxiety that is specifically associated with depression.

 Ativan is FDA approved for managing anxiety disorders also.
 It is only approved as a short-term treatment for up to 4 months.
 It relieves anxiety symptoms that are associated with depression or stress that is associated with insomnia.